EEB 480. Model-based Statistical Inference for Ecology.

 - spatial models

-Prerequisites: An undergraduate-level grounding in calculus, algebra, and statistics.
+Prerequisites: An undergraduate-level grounding in calculus and statistics.
 Students unfamiliar with numerical computation in any language on any platform should consult with the instructor before registering for the course.